EPL: Arsenal lose top spot after draw at Southampton

-Boss Arsene Wenger admits Gunners played in second gear after being held to a 2-2 draw against Southampton in the English Premier League clash
+Boss Arsene Wenger admits that his team played in complete second gear after they were held to a disappointing 2-2 draw against Southampton in the English Premier League clash

 Southampton: Arsenal's team coach was delayed in arriving at Southampton before a performance which Arsene Wenger conceded saw his side play in second gear — but the Gunners' boss refused to see the result as two points dropped.